Marcao02/complaw-deeptech/linear_state_machine_language/examples/LSM_tutorial.md

 				)
 			)

-The second event state `Order` takes a parameter, the number of units requested for this order.
-Next we set the local variable `delivery_deadline` according to the informal contract, which says "Vendor must deliver the goods before the maximum of (i) 14 days, or (ii) the number of ordered goods divided by ten days."
+The second event state `Order` declares a parameter, the number of units requested for this order.
+Next we define the local variable `delivery_deadline` according to the informal contract, which says "Vendor must deliver the goods before the maximum of (i) 14 days, or (ii) the number of ordered goods divided by ten days."

 			(Order(quantity : ℕ)
 				(Entrance
 					(local delivery_deadline := contract_start_date() + (max 14D ((ceil (quantity/10))D))

 We then increment the count `units_ordered` of the total number of units ordered (which, recall, is a `nonoperative` variable).
 And finally we put the calculated delivery deadline and requested quantity on the bottom of the `orders` queue (recall it's immutable).

+The `orders := …` line of code has more of a runtime, operational nature than might be expected in a contract specification; we may benefit from rephrasing this more declaratively, or creating a higher-level construct to encapsulate state in a way that is consistent with isomorphism to English.

 					(units_ordered += quantity )
 					(orders := (enqueue orders (quantity delivery_deadline)) )